Azure/azure-sdk/docs/rust/introduction.md

 * __Compatibility__ - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 * __Security__ - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependencies code base.

-{% include requirement/MUST id="rust-dependencies-centralized" %} declare all dependencies in the repository root `Cargo.toml` workspace in the `[dependencies]` section regardless of which type of dependency creates will inherit, e.g.:
+{% include requirement/MUST id="rust-dependencies-centralized" %} declare all dependencies in the repository root `Cargo.toml` workspace in the `[dependencies]` section regardless of which type of dependency crates will inherit, e.g.:

 ```toml
 [workspace.dependencies]